lcrippa/edipy2-docs/doc/funcs/2_bath.rst

    :type ispin: int
    :param ispin: spin species to be fitted.
-If :code:`ed.Nspin=2`, the fitting function needs to be called twice.
-Only the corresponding elements of :code:`bath` will be updated each time
+For the normal and superconducting cases, if :code:`ed.Nspin=2`, the fitting function needs to be called twice.
+Only the corresponding elements of :code:`bath` will be updated each time.
+For the non-SU(2) case, this argument is irrelevant, since all the elements of the Weiss/Delta function need to be fitted.

    :type iorb: int
    :param iorb: the orbital to be fitted.
 If omitted, all orbitals will be fitted